andrewkshim/react-animatronics/docs/walkthrough.md

 You can call `cancelAnimation` with no arguments and it will cancel all currently running animations.

-Resetting your animations is different.
+However, resetting your animations is different.
 The `reset` function never accepts any arguments and will always reset the styles for every controlled component under `<Animatronics>`.
 There are two reasons for this.
-One, it keeps the implementation simple, and two, the use cases for resetting individual, named animations seems sparse.
+One, it keeps the implementation simple, and two, I haven't run into a use case for resetting named animations individually.

 That's it!
 Next up, accessing DOM nodes in your animations.